sjtu-medialab/Free-Viewpoint-RGB-D-Video-Dataset/README.md

 ## Download

-At this time, you can access our [Baidu Netdisk](https://pan.baidu.com/s/1onBiiTBXcvb_X_xxht8Fug?pwd=igfd) to download video sequences of the dataset.
-As the epidemic situation of COVID-19 in ShangHai recently, now we can not upload dataset to Dropbox, Google Drive or other netdisk, we will fix it later.
+At this time, you can access our [Baidu Netdisk](https://pan.baidu.com/s/1onBiiTBXcvb_X_xxht8Fug?pwd=igfd) or [MEGA](https://mega.nz/folder/pQlGkJCD#jjwphJzKOvpYKWVEc-tKbA) to download video sequences of the dataset.
+More access to our dataset will be released soon.
 Camera parameters are provided in this repository.